abdllahosama/Image-Processng-API/README.md

 <h1>👨‍💻 Image Processng API</h1>
 <p>
-Image processing API is a clean code and extendable  node js project that is made to resize images to be fet for any size and easy to use. the package starts to get requiest params from link then package vaildate data then start to check if request file is exist it return file from cache else it generate file then save it en cache to get it next time
+Image processing api is a clean code and extensible node js project designed to resize images to fit any size .
+The packet starts to get the required parameters from the link, then  vaildate data request, then starts to check whether the request file exists, and then returns the file from the cache, otherwise it generates a file and then saves it to the cache to get it next time

 </p>
 <h2>this package debends on </h2>
   <ol>
-    <li><a href="typescriptlang.org"> typescript</a> for write strong typed vars </li>
+    <li><a href="typescriptlang.org"> typescript</a> for write strong typed code </li>
     <li><a href="https://expressjs.com/">express</a> for creating serve</li>
-    <li><a href="https://prettier.io/">prettier </a> for make our code readable</li>
+    <li><a href="https://prettier.io/">prettier </a> to make your code readable</li>
     <li><a href="https://eslint.org/">eslint</a> for check our code</li>
     <li><a href="https://www.npmjs.com/package/fs-extra">fs-extra</a> file system to manage files</li>
     <li><a href="https://jasmine.github.io/">jasmine</a> for unit testing</li>